 Contact Breon & Associates in Harrisburg

 It’s worth noting that if you lease assets this year and your company follows Generally Accepted Accounting Principles (GAAP), new accounting rules for leases take effect in 2020.
 If you’re wondering what those changes might mean for your company, Breon & Associates can explain.
 If you need assistance in weighing these pros and cons or factoring in any other issues, call us today.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205